scottdware/go-rested/README.md

 }
 ```

-For instance, you can see the payload by converting the `Body` field to a string:
+You can see the payload by converting the `Body` field to a string:

 ```Go
 fmt.Println(string(data.Body))